OSU-Sustainability-Office/osu-sustainability-office.github.io/website/docs/kiosks.md

 - Computer is mounted on a mini-VESA mount (I _think_ it’s mini-VESA, you may want to double-check before performing an upgrade).

 ## LINC Kiosk (Porteus Kiosk)
+Located under the main staircase on the first floor of LINC.

-### Notes:
+### Hardware and OS

-Located under the main staircase on the first floor of LINC, the LINC kiosk computer is an Intel NUC which runs [Porteus Kiosk](https://porteus-kiosk.org/) rather than KioWare.
+The LINC kiosk computer is an Intel NUC which runs [Porteus Kiosk](https://porteus-kiosk.org/) rather than KioWare.
 Unlike the KioWare kiosks this one can’t be easily modified since there’s no code to unlock the kiosk and reconfigure it.

+### Configuration Changes
 To change a kiosk setting, you will need to re-install Porteus Kiosk, which used to be relatively easy, but they have since moved to a paid model and we no longer have access to the files we need to re-install it.

+### Alternative Solution
 If you need to change a kiosk setting or if the kiosk OS fails and will no longer work, you will need to use an alterantive solution that is outlined [in this document](https://docs.google.com/document/d/1SSehenWVNsSmiOiyzWv8hSBRxiFihl54C7RGu5SlUtc/edit?tab=t.0#heading=h.wf398kazbr04) (you must be a paid OSU Sustainability Office employee to access this document).

 ## Valley Library Kiosk (Porteous Kiosk)